Birds, Wildlife & Whale-watching in San Pancho, Mexico

 In the jungle you may see Lilac Crowned Parrots and even the Military Macaw (pictured) can only be found in the deepest undisturbed jungle.

-Wildlife – encounters with animals will be rare, but foxes, tejones/coati (pictured), raccoons, armadillos, possums, and squirrels may be seen.
+Encounters with animals will be rare, but foxes, tejones/coati (pictured), raccoons, armadillos, possums, and squirrels may be seen

 Pacific Green and Olive Ridley turtles (pictured) come ashore along this coastline – in San Pancho only the Olive Ridley – to lay their eggs June through October, and hatchlings emerge September through December.
 The local Grupo Ecológico de la Costa Verde, or Turtle Project, are a volunteer-based organization that have been responsible for the release of over a million baby turtles in San Pancho.
 The obstacles are so numerous for baby turtles that only about 1 in 1,000 survives to adulthood.
 Turtles may be observed in the sea while snorkeling, kayaking, and surfing.
 Watch for the yellow dune buggy on the beach daily at sunset during the winter months, and you can witness the release of dozens of baby turtles.